graham73may/bolt-ajax-multi-contenttype-select-field/README.md

 This adds a new field with a type `ajaxmultictselect` that can be used to improve backend load times and allow searching and selection across multiple contenttypes.

-When a site has thousands of pieces of content and pages for example have a large number of select fields, a normal select field would populate the drop down on load.
+The add/edit page for a contenttype with multiple select field can load slowly in instances where a site has thousands of pieces of content.
+A normal select field would populate the drop down on load.
 This in turn will query the database and produce a `select` field with thousands of `<option>`s populated with your content.

+This field does **not** populate on load, but will populate with relevant content based on your search term.
+Improving load times and potentially the user experience.

 To add the field install this extension on your Bolt install and then modify your `contenttypes.yml` file to add a new field, something like this: